virtual-world-framework/vwf-web/_includes/docs/drivers.md

 ## <a name="drivers">Drivers</a>

+We've discussed how to write an application using the framework.
+The next section describes how the system works, and how to reconfigure the system to accomplish more complex tasks.
+The drivers of the system are the things that connect components to the 3D visualization and the user interaction that you see.

+The drivers define the autonomic actions that happen within a system, dividing responsibility and delegating work for each action of the system.
+These actions include things such as creating or deleting a node, getting or setting a property, calling methods, and firing events.
+The drivers stand side by side without direct interaction between them.
+Rather, they interact by autonomic actions that the kernel manages.

+For example, the three.js driver is responsible for any manipulation on the node that's part of the scene, like setting the translation of a node.
+This information may be ignored by the rest of the drivers if it is not needed.

+Model and view drivers have the same structure; however, the model driver doesn't reach out, and a view driver does not have direct control.

+For more detailed information regarding the drivers, please reference the [drivers](#drivers) page.

 ### Configuring Drivers for an Application

 An application allows for both its model and view drivers to be selected and activated via a configuration file.
 This system will look for a config file with the same base name as the application being loaded.
 For instance, <code>application.vwf</code> will search for and attempt to load a config file entitled <code>application.vwf.config.yaml</code>.